Gloucestershire: Higher and further education

-Gloucestershire has two universities, the University of Gloucestershire and the Royal Agricultural University, and four higher and further education colleges, Gloucestershire College, Cirencester College, South Gloucestershire and Stroud College, and the Royal Forest of Dean College.
+Gloucestershire has three universities: the University of Gloucestershire with campuses in Cheltenham and Gloucester, the Royal Agricultural University, and Hartpury University which is also a further education college.
+There are four further education colleges, all of which also deliver some higher education: Gloucestershire College, Cirencester College, South Gloucestershire and Stroud College, and the Royal Forest of Dean College.
 Each has campuses at multiple locations throughout the county.

-The University of the West of England also has three locations in Gloucestershire; an associate faculty (Hartpury College) specialising in animal behaviour and welfare, agricultural and sports-related courses in Hartpury, Gloucestershire; a regional centre at the Gloucester Docks, Alexandra Warehouse, specialising in Adult and Mental Health Nursing; and Frenchay Campus in South Gloucestershire.
+The University of the West of England also has two locations in Gloucestershire: a regional centre at the Gloucester Docks, Alexandra Warehouse, specialising in Adult and Mental Health Nursing; and Frenchay Campus in South Gloucestershire.

 Towns and cities

 Gloucestershire has one city and 33 towns: